-Women Beyond Bars is a journalism and advocacy project produced in collaboration between West Virginia University’s Reed College of Media and the University of Oklahoma’s Gaylord College of Journalism and Mass Communication.
+Women Beyond Bars is a journalism and advocacy project produced by West Virginia University’s Reed College of Media.

-Beginning in the fall of 2018, students at WVU and OU began investigating the causes and effects of the mass incarceration of women in their two states, which incarcerate women at higher rates than most of the United States.
-The increasing number of women behind bars takes an economic as well as sociologic toll on the states’ communities.
+Beginning in the fall of 2018, students at WVU began investigating the causes and effects of the mass incarceration of women in West Virginia, which incarcerates women at higher rates than most of the United States.
+The increasing number of women behind bars takes an economic as well as sociological toll on the state’s communities.

 The Ethics and Excellence in Journalism Foundation funded the project, which engages students from both the journalism and public relations and advertising disciplines in a two-year effort to document the problem of women’s incarceration, offer evidence-based solutions and create awareness that could lead to changes in policy and practice.